-The HEAL Food Alliance is engaging in cross-community organizing to support sharing between community-run campaigns that advocate for policies addressing inequities in our health, environment, agriculture, and labor sectors.
+The HEAL Food Alliance supports organizing across communities and the sharing of skills, knowledge, and resources among our members and their campaigns.
+As an alliance, we drive campaigns that advocate for policies that address inequities in our health, environment, agriculture, and labor sectors.

 HEAL Food Alliance